 All Different, All Equal, All Achieve

-The murder of George Floyd has been a catalyst for promoting careful and considered reflection about racism in Britain today, and the extent to which it shapes our values and beliefs.
-Schools across the Trust will be reviewing their curriculum, educational resources, staff training, and policies and procedures to ensure they reflect and represent a positive perspective, so that children are well supported to develop as advocates for equality, diversity and inclusion.
-We have made much progress in ensuring we have a curriculum of equality, but we also know that there is still much to be done.
-We commit to working with our community to review and to drive change so that our pupils have the knowledge they need to understand and address complex social issues and to be aware of, and combat, racism.
+Schools across the Trust regularly review their curricula, educational resources, staff training, and policies and procedures to ensure they reflect and represent a positive perspective, so that children are well-supported to develop as advocates for equality, diversity and inclusion.
+We have made much progress in ensuring all schools have a curriculum of equality, but we also know that there is always more to be done.
+We commit to working with our community to review and to drive change so that our pupils have the knowledge they need to understand and address complex social issues and to be aware of, and combat, inequality.

 At Bickley we regularly promote and discuss our school motto – All Different, All Equal, All Achieve.
 In particular, we:

 - Work hard to try to eliminate discrimination by promoting attitudes and values that challenge any discriminatory behaviour or prejudice.
 This is planned for in terms of curriculum and assembly content, as well as tackled head-on when incidents occur in the news, at school and / or in reading matter, including online material.
 Teaching and Learning resources are carefully chosen to reflect the diversity of the school, local community and the wider world and to avoid stereotyping.

 - Advance equality of opportunity by

 - Thorough and regular assessment of all pupils to inform additional support and / or extension to address individual learning needs

 - Ensuring physical access for pupils and adults by having disabled access toilets, ramps and a lift in the school to enable all adults and pupils to access all areas